Before you begin

 6. Progress Tracking

 The goal of a lean bulk is to gain muscle steadily while minimizing fat gain.
-You’ll start with a calorie surplus, typically +5-10% of TDEE (100-300 kcal/day), but what really matters is how your body responds over time.

 See: Progress Tracking